CamCove-Crichton/Whiskey-d_Away/README.md

 - There is a bug with the active icon the if you select the logo to go home the active icon does not move to the home page, and on small displays can seem like its in the wrong place.
 I will come back to it
 - When viewing the tours template in Microsoft Edge, the spacing of the cards is not right on medium displays.
 Due to time constraints I am unable to go adjust spacing and css attributes at the stage, but I will come back to it
 - Found a bug when testing the modal confirmations in the tours template, after introducing the javascript function to open the tour, to correct the html validation issue of having an anchor element in an anchor element, so now when in the tours template as a superuser, when trying to delete the Tour Experience to bring up the modal, it opens up the detail view of the tour.
 So need to look into this
+- I have found when testing the deployed site, if you enter in an invalid card number, the error displays, but when you remove the invalid card number, the error message does not clear, but it does allow you to enter a valid number and proceed with payment

+---

 ## Credits